Professional Reviews

 • And more …

-However, Kaspersky Safe Kids has some issues that I’d like to see addressed — the time limits and scheduling features don’t work on iOS devices, app filtering is very limited on iOS, and location tracking only displays your child’s current location and not where they’ve been.
-Also, the mobile apps lack social media monitoring, and the information in the Android app about YouTube video monitoring is wrong.
+However, Kaspersky Safe Kids has some issues that I’d like to see addressed — app filtering is very limited on iOS, and location tracking only displays your child’s current location and not where they’ve been.
+Also, the mobile apps lack social media monitoring and web activity reports.

-🏅 Overall Rank Ranked 4th from 12 parental controls
+🏅 Overall Rank Ranked 7th out of 26 parental controls

 🖥️ Web & App Filtering